How I came to this point

 On JavaScript side, there are some really important libraries that make React programming a lot easier that I couldn’t find for Blazor.
 The first thing that comes to mind is the Styled Components library that really makes React coding fun because you can smoothly embed CSS in React components.
 Read my previous blog post to understand why I appreciate it so much!
 Another thing that disturbed me with Blazor that I could not find a proper state management library, which was a bit problematic yet not impossible to round-engineer.
 It scores for JavaScript for which there are many good state management libraries such as Zustand that I have been recently using.
 It’s noteworthy that by the time of writing this, Zustand has taken the crown from the previous king of the hill, Redux toolkit, which now has less than 3 million weekly downloads compared to Zustand’s over 4 million.

-The ways how Blazor on .NET is superior
+The ways how Blazor on .NET is more straightforward

 Let’s say that you want to share code between your projects.
 A very typical situation is that you need to build multiple different versions of your software that all contain some special code yet also sharing some common code.
 Just google and you find many recipes to do that but it seems that all of them are in one or another way flawed.
 You got Yarn workspaces, Lerna workspaces, you got Vite, you got Webpack, you got multiple entry points etc. Should you use a monorepo or perhaps after all just Git submodules?